At a glance

 Challenges with executive function run in families.

 Trouble with executive function isn’t a matter of intelligence.

 Kids with executive function challenges have trouble with a group of key skills we use to solve problems and get things done.
 Kids with these challenges may struggle with working memory, flexible thinking, self-control and other skills.

-Kids with weak executive functioning skills have trouble with things like planning, organizing and managing time.
-Experts don’t know exactly what causes this.
-But there are some likely causes and contributing factors.
+Experts don’t know exactly what causes trouble with executive function.
+But here are some likely causes and contributing factors.

 Kids who struggle with executive function often have a parent or other close family member who does, too.
 That includes kids with ADHD — a common disorder that is a problem with executive function.
 But not everyone who has a problem with executive function has ADHD.

 Research shows that certain areas of the brain take longer to develop in people with weak executive skills.
 These parts of the brain may also be smaller.
 These areas control working memory and emotional control.
 It’s important to know that trouble with executive function isn’t a matter of intelligence.

 There are two main chemicals in the brain that help with focus and impulse control.
 They are norepinephrine and dopamine.
 Research suggests that the brains of people with weak executive skills may not use norepinephrine effectively.

 All kids with have weak executive skills.
 Many kids with dyslexia do, too.
 Executive function challenges are also common in kids with neurological conditions, mood disorders, and autism.